|

 raw diets and some of them are very good.
 Many cats thrive on these

 raw diets.
-There is a much higher chance of bringing in salmonella
+There's also a much higher chance of bringing in salmonella

-will kill a young kitten, so we keep the risk out of or cattery.
+will kill a young kitten so I keep it out of the cattery.
 Cats

 do a lot of mutual grooming (and butt-licking) which can spread salmonella